-Columns by Tom Vierhile, Innovation Insights Director at Datamonitor
+Columns by Tom Vierhile, Innovation Insights Director at Canadean

-Every month, Tom Vierhile from Datamonitor considers the latest NPD in drinks.
+Every month, Tom Vierhile from Canadean considers the latest NPD in drinks.

-Articles by Tom Vierhile, Innovation Insights Director at Datamonitor
+Articles by Tom Vierhile, Innovation Insights Director at Canadean

 Don’t look now, but one of the most memorable and controversial trends in soft drinks from the 1980s and 1990s – clear soft drinks – is staging a comeback.
 And, some of the iconic clear soft drinks of the period, including Original New York Seltzer, Clearly Canadian and maybe even Crystal Pepsi are leading the charge.